 Dehumanization.
 E.g. manipulating the natural (signed) language into signed English ("englisize") or other form which is a broken, unsystematic/unnatural language.

-Despite those grim happenings, there are also positive resistance actions against oppression, such as Deaf President Now protest, and many other forms of resistance through literature, arts, books, lectures, policies, protests, and so on.
+Despite these grim scenarios, there has been also positive resistance against oppression, such as Deaf President Now protest, and many other forms of resistance through literature, arts, books, lectures, policies, protests, and so on.
 Deaf people have been collectively fighting for human rights.

-When you learn signed language, learn its culture and history, including oppression, hearing privilege, cultural appropriation, and so on.
-Learning ASL is not for your entertainment.
+When you learn a signed language, learn its culture and history, including oppression, hearing privilege, cultural appropriation, and so on.
+Learning sign language is not for your entertainment.

 "If you are neutral in situations of injustice, you have chosen the side of the oppressor.
 If an elephant has its foot on the tail of a mouse and you say that you are neutral, the mouse will not appreciate your neutrality." -- Desmond Tutu (quoted in Unexpected News: Reading the Bible with Third World Eyes (1984) by Robert McAfee Brown, p.
 19).

 "We must take sides.
 Neutrality helps the oppressor, never the victim.
 Silence encourages the tormentor, never the tormented." -- Elie Wiesel in his Nobel Prize acceptance speech.

 New to sign language?
 "Where do I start?" or "How do I start learning sign language?"
 This ASL Rookie guide lists some selected links to the tutorials for ASL beginners to get started and keep rolling.
 It may be a useful review for intermediate-level learners and ASL students as well.